 We took a sip and the taste confirmed our first reaction.
 The flavor was not creamy at all as matcha should be.
 It was lightly “shibui”—that’s sencha’s characteristic flavor—English doesn’t have the word with perfect match, but it could be translated as tartness.

-So, the buyer was right—the matcha was selling well because of the cheap price.
+So, the buyer was right—the “matcha” was selling well because of the cheap price.
 Our sample was most likely sencha, and is not organic and is imported from Shizuoka, Japan.
-(Our staff said maybe that’s why the price is so cheap.)
 We were terrified thinking of the possibility of what people are really paying for this ‘cheap’ matcha.

 As an owner of small tea company which started as a way to spread hope to people, I feel a strong objection about this mislabeled product.
 But unfortunately in the tea industry, it’s a well known fact that this product is not the only product labeled as ‘matcha’ that is actually made with sencha tea leaves, in order to save cost.
+Even worse, if they use “bancha”, tea leaves and stems harvested in late summer or early fall, to make ‘matcha’ powder.
 As always, a price that is ‘too good to be true’ may not be a bargain.

 So please be smart and learn more.
 Know what you are paying for and be confident about your choice.